KJWilliamson/favorite-cocktail/README.md

 ## Cocktail web app built with HTML, CSS, and Javascript.
 * The user will enter a cocktail.
-Get a cocktail name, photo, and instructions
+Get a cocktail name, ideal glass to use, photo, ingredients, and instructions

 https://favorite-cocktail.netlify.app/